VAweng02/VAweng02/README.md

 # Vincent Weng
-Graduate student at the University of Michigan pursuing an M.S. in Data Science, with an interest in MLOps, AI Automation, and Quantitative Finance
+Recent M.S.
+Data Science graduate from the University of Michigan with a passion in MLOps, AI automation, and quantitative modeling.

 ## Contacts + Links